Pop’s Tires owner, prominent businessman Robert “Pop” Choate Sr. passes away - Port Arthur News

 In addition, he also owned several grocery stores, wife Brenda said.

-The tire shop at Woodworth and Bluebonnet stayed busy and Choate often had inspirational sayings painted on wood and displayed for motorists to see — “don’t wait for the hearse to take you to church,” and “Let God handle your problems today” are two the family remember.
+The tire shop at Woodworth and Bluebonnet stayed busy and Choate often had inspirational sayings painted on wood and displayed for motorists to see — “don’t wait for the hearse to take you to church,” and “Let God handle your problems today” are two the family remembers.

 Tony Choate said his dad was a friend of the Rev. Ransom Howard, who was a preacher and civil rights activist among other honors.
 And Choate contributed to churches as well as youth sports teams.